U.S. single-family residential construction vault

-This folder is an Obsidian-friendly markdown export of the research-backed map for U.S. private new single-family residential construction.
+This folder is an Obsidian-friendly markdown export of the research-backed map for U.S. private single-family residential construction — covering both new construction and renovation/remodeling.
 It separates content from presentation and keeps everything in linked notes.

 Start here